请调整浏览器窗口大小或者请使用手机查看!

 Rob begins to fear that he is allergic to his own family when proximity to Laura and Ritchie makes him start sneezing.

-Ritchie claims he keeps being attacked by a giant woodpecker.
+Ritchie claims he is being attacked by a giant woodpecker, but Rob and Laura are convinced it's just a bid for attention.

 When handsome Ric Vallone is the guest star on the Alan Brady Show, Rob grows increasingly concerned that Sally is falling madly for the star, who is unaware of this complication.